xfxdev/xtcp/README.md

 client := NewConn(opts)

 // 4. start
-// note : DialAndServe is a **block** function, if you don't want block, just run it in a goroutine.
-// go function() {
-//     client.DialAndServe("addr")
-// }()
-client.DialAndServe("addr")
+go client.DialAndServe("addr")
 ~~~

 ### send and recv packet.
-To send a packet, just call the 'Send' function of Conn.
+To send data, just call the 'Send' function of Conn.
 You can safe call it in any goroutines.
-**Note** : Conn has a packets channel for send, so Send will **block** when the packets channel is full.
-You can set the channel length in the Options when create server or client.
 ~~~
-func (c *Conn) Send(p Packet) error
+func (c *Conn) Send(buf []byte) error
 ~~~

 To recv a packet, implement your handler function: